InteractionEcologies/Ferret_Project/README.md

 In order to change the description for tasks without changing other parts, start from the line 88 in the index.html file.

 ### Step3.
-Publish Amazon Mechanical Turk HIT ###
+Gather interaction logs ###
-This project can be published as Amazon Mechanical Turk HIT to get a lot of user logs.
-The format of the HIT would be 'Survey'.
+- This project can be published as Amazon Mechanical Turk HIT to get a lot of different interaction logs.
+When publishing a HIT, the format of it would be 'Survey'.
 Instead of providing the link for the survey, use the web page link.
+Specify other conditions to gather more qualified interaction logs. (e.g. 95% or higher acceptance rate, at least 500 approved HITs, region)
+- Download a csv file

-### Step3.
-Publish Amazon Mechanical Turk HIT ###
+### Step4.  ###